Run a private API gateway on Docker¶

 .

-Self-test utility¶
+Self-test utility

 The gateway's built-in self-test utility runs through a series of automatic tests that include importing a built-in project and API and then calling the API through the gateway to ensure proper configuration.
-An API URL must be available in your subscription for the self-test to be successful.

 To run the self-test utility, follow these steps: